NovitaEnjeliaHutapea/Sanber52-Cypress-Kelompok14/README.md

 # Sanber52-Cypress-Kelompok16
-This is project testing using cypress from group 16 at Sanbercode Bootcamp Batch 52
+This is project automation testing using cypress from group 16 at Sanbercode Bootcamp Batch 52

 Member of group 16:
 1. Mega Rahmanita